 Another morning – Daegan passes her in the garage as if ignoring her presence – not even a “good morning” – it got Eysin curious about where he was going, what is he doing during the day.
 And eventually, she followed and saw that he spent quite some time hanging out with some other people from the Gladiator guilds, at a gladiator club bar that Eysin, to her surprise, was welcome to enter, too.

-She was invited in by The Keep, the bartender, at the door, calling it a happy hour – hoping he could offer something to Eysin that would make her a repeat customer.
-She had enough credit to experiment around a bit, but it would come from the cost of ever achieving a number on the account with what she could afford to buy a blue marble.
+She was once again invited in by The Keep, the bartender, at the door of the bar that was a Gladiator guild club.
+He announced for her a happy hour – hoping he could offer something to Eysin that would make her a more frequent visitor.
+Besides, now she had enough credit to experiment around a bit, but eventually, it would come from the cost of ever achieving a number on the account with what she could afford to buy another blue marble.
+I haven’t forgotten about you, swarm.

 Eysin had already decided that she’ll join the tournament with Raynar – so, she reasoned, she has the budget to have a bit of fun with this bar and what it has to offer – and for a couple of weekends she indeed did go there on her own.
 Sat and The Keep would serve her all kinds of different cocktails.
 She was trying to determine which is the best – trying to find a cocktail that she would definitely order a second time.